marklemay/tptpParser/README.md

 The design principles are:
- * the primary goal is the generated java parser, the eclipse plugin (while realy cool is secondary)
+ * the primary goal is the generated java parser, the eclipse plugin (while realy cool) is secondary
- * minimal AST, we will ignore issues that happen in the extended biased problems
+ * minimal/restrictive AST, we will ignore issues that happen in the extended biased problems, keeping is simple and restrictive will make it easier to use in compitition programs
  * validate against all sample problems, this should be compititiion ready software
  * keep the eventual java parser and the eventual eclipse plugin (and the target tptp problem set in sync with version numbers)